-Dystopia is a word commonly used to describe an imaginary society or state bound by injustice, autocracy and suppression.
+Dystopia is a word commonly used to describe an imaginary society or state bound by injustice, autocracy, and suppression.
 The concept has found its way into film and television with remarkable ease.
 TV shows like The Handmaid’s Tale, Westworld, or Altered Carbon characterize this.
 In the last decade, projections of an undesirable future have been used to focus on the current problems and fears of today.
-Increasingly, such global concerns as technological progress, climate change, and political crisis have become and remained eternal fuel for artistic interpretation.
+Increasingly, such global concerns as technological progress, climate change, and political crisis have become and remain eternal fuel for artistic interpretation.
 This is true of Years and Years, a timely representation of today’s global reality.

 The outcome of the BBC and HBO collaboration mirrors a frightening tomorrow, which the viewer can yet recognize as both hazy and distinctly familiar.